Geotab/sdk/src/software/guides/getting-started.md

 The Geotab API (Application Program Interface) is fully available to MyGeotab customers.
 Geotab provides helper libraries for C# and JavaScript; however, any language or application capable of making HTTP (HyperText Transfer Protocol) requests can access its full functionality.
 Only valid MyGeotab user credentials are required; special API keys or tokens are not necessary.
 Nonetheless, we recommend that the API be accessed with a dedicated user.

-Note: The examples and source code presented in the Geotab SDK (Software Development Kit) require a modern browser.
+Note: The examples and source code presented in the MyGeotab SDK (Software Development Kit) require a modern browser.
 We recommend using the latest versions of Chrome, Firefox, Internet Explorer or Safari.

 ## Steps to get started